 Iosif Ivanovich Gromitskii was born in a part of the Russian Empire that is today the country of Belarus.
+For the majority of his adult life, he lived and worked in Moscow.
 From 1923 to 1930, Gromitskii studied at VKhUTEIN [Higher Art and Technical Institute] under the tutelage of Dimitri Moor, a prolific poster artist.
-For his diploma work at VKhUTEIN Gromitskii created illustrations for Victor Hugo's book, Gavroche.
-He was a member of OMAKhR (Youth Association of Artists of the Revolution) and AKhR (Association of Artists of the Revolution).
-Around 1930, he began to produce posters and in 1932, exhibit his works publicly.
-His posters are held in the collection of the State Central Museum of Contemporary Russian History in Moscow and in private collections around the world.
+For his diploma work, he created illustrations for Victor Hugo's book, Gavroche.
+Gromitskii was a member of OMAKhR (Youth Association of Artists of the Revolution) and AKhR (Association of Artists of the Revolution).
+Around 1930, he began working as a poster designer and in 1932, he began to exhibit his works publicly.

 Sources & Citations

 Demosfenova, G., et al. (1962).
 Sovetskii politicheskii plakat.
 Moscow: Iskusstvo. (p.
 430)

 Koretsky, V.B.
 (1958).
 Zapiski plakatista.
 Moskva: Sovetskii khudozhnik. (pp. 49, 118)